aleen42/PersonalWiki/projectManagement/review/review.md

     - *<strong>wrong reason</strong>: it usally affects*
 - Initiating processes are not required to end a project.
     - *<strong>wrong reason</strong>: they are also required to end a project.
 Someone must initiate activities to ensure that the project team completes all the work, documents lessons learned, assigns project resources, and that the customer accepts the work*
-- Leadership style has no impact on the success of virtual teams.
+- Initiating and closing tasks are usually the longest and require the most amount of resources and time.
-    - *<strong>wrong reason</strong>: of course it has*
+    - *<strong>wrong reason</strong>: they are usally the shortes*
 - Leadership style has no impact on the success of virtual teams.
     - *<strong>wrong reason</strong>: of course it has*
 - Leadership style has no impact on the success of virtual teams.